 For the longest time, we’ve given the soap scum in our shower and the dust bunnies under our bed a free pass.
 And while there’s a part of us that’s enjoyed turning a blind eye to the grease and grime that surrounds us, it’s time to put an end to the mess.

 No matter how serious you take your annual deep clean, even the most diligent neat freaks among us can be forgetful sometimes.
-In the middle of checking off long-ignored to-do items on your list, like shampooing the living room carpet, dusting the ceiling fans, or wiping down kitchen appliances, nonurgent nooks can easily squeak by our spring-cleaning.
+In the middle of checking off long-ignored to-do items on your list, like shampooing the living room carpet, dusting the ceiling fans, or wiping down kitchen appliances, nonurgent nooks can easily squeak by.
 Luckily, a small group of Redditors has brought those overdue tasks to our attention.

-In a spring-cleaning-focused thread, the site’s savvy community of users addressed the obscure spots we miss—from light switches and vent grates to cabinet doors and refrigerator coils.
+In a cleaning-focused thread, the site’s savvy community of users addressed the obscure spots we miss—from light switches and vent grates to cabinet doors and refrigerator coils.
 Ahead, we break down how to tackle five of the most frequently ignored areas of the home.